rizkilaks/mileapp/README.md

 | UserVar.weight           | Weight of the package.                        |

-This is what the json structure looks like
+The json structure can be seen below.

 ```json
 {